 Religion in art

-Though the religious works in the collection are essentially Christian, pupils will be encouraged to think more generally about how artists have portrayed the sacred, imagining spaces paintings were commissioned for and what they meant to people at the time.
-Through large-scale altarpieces and smaller works for private devotion, pupils will investigate how artists have used symbols, colour, and composition to represent stories and key beliefs.
+Though the religious works in the collection are essentially Christian, pupils will be encouraged to think more generally about how artists have portrayed the sacred, imagine the spaces they were commissioned for and what they meant to people at the time.
+Through large-scale altarpieces and smaller works for private devotion, pupils will investigate how artist have used symbols, colour, and composition to represent stories and key beliefs.

 Sessions may act as a general investigation or focus on particular festivals such as Christmas or Easter.

 A Roman Triumph by Rubens provides the stimulus for Take One Picture focus painting is Men of the Docks by George Bellows.
 Pupils will explore the focus painting along with two others chosen to complement their understanding and observational skills.
 This session will work either as an introduction to Take One Picture or to enhance and consolidate knowledge for those who have already worked on the project.